Jorisbo/Mkgmap-Mapnik-Style-Garmin/README.md

 # Style and typ-file Jbm
 Original a copy of mkgmap default style but modified to look identical as the mapnik layer on https://www.openstreetmap.org
-- jbm.txt
-- jbm.typ

 # Style and typ-file Jbmhb (hide bike)
 Same as the jbm-typ file but with transparent symbols for the optional bicycle overlays which allow you to build a map with the bicycle routes but made invisble by the typ.
-- jbmhb.txt
-- jbmhb.typ

-# Typ-file for the mkgmap default style version 4485
+# Typ-file for the mkgmap default style (up to version 4485)
 http://www.mkgmap.org.uk/

 The typ-file is automatically generated and updated to the latest mapnik release